sharon120/gp-lab-manual/exno 6.md

 ## Result:
-Thus, the AI concept to the actor for a random movement is imple
+Thus, the AI concept to the actor for a random movement is implemented successfully.